Skip to Content

 Visit God’s Own Junkyard

 Neon, neon everywhere.
-In deepest, darkest Walthamstow lies one of those quirky places in London that’s bound to light up your day – God’s Own Junkyard.
+In deepest, darkest Walthamstow lies a quirky place that’s bound to light up your day – God’s Own Junkyard.

 A private collection of all things neon – curated by the late Christopher Bracey, it’s like walking into a film set.